 There are some secondary aged pupils, who are able to access National Curriculum levels in some areas of learning, but continue to have additional needs met within a Discoverers' class.

-These pupils should be identified by class teachers and the Leaders of Learning for Discoverers in discussion with parents and partner agencies where appropriate and adaptations from the Crossing the Bridge Curriculum should be documented within their provision plans in their EHCP.
+These pupils should be identified by class teachers and the Leaders of Learning for Discoverers in discussion with parents and partner agencies where appropriate elements of the Pioneers curriculum should be included in the pupil's personal learning journey.